 1. How much water should I carry?

-Both options are good and it will often simply depend on your style of walking and what you are already used to.
+Both options are good, and it will often simply depend on your style of walking and what you are already used to.

-Camel packs are great because you can continue walking while conveniently sipping water from the mouthpiece attached to your bag, but many people still prefer the good old fashioned water bottle that often comes with a well-deserved water break (sit down).
+Camel packs are great because you can continue walking while conveniently sipping water from the mouthpiece attached to your bag, though they can be harder to clean than a standard reusable water bottle.

-While considering your gear, choosing the right shoes to wear walking the Camino is equally important for staying comfortable over long distances.
+While considering your gear, choosing the right shoes to wear while walking the Camino is equally important for staying comfortable over long distances.

 Water bottles or packs can often be refilled in the hostels before you set out in the morning or in cafes/restaurants along the way.